 Archive Issue Join the IARFC IARFC Members Login

-overview of the great articles in this issue. - Editor Benjamin Cummings, Ph.D., CFP®, RFC®
+interact with their finances. - Editor Benjamin Cummings, Ph.D., CFP®, RFC®

 Members of the IARFC can earn CE credits through the Journal of Personal Finance (JPF).
 Register to take the IARFC JPF Online CE quizzes and receive two for $20.
 Two hours of IARFC CE will be awarded to anyone who achieves a score of 13 or higher per quiz.
 Only one submission per member is allowed, quizzes are available as JPF issues are published.
 To register for a the quiz click here.

 Financial Planning Client Interaction Theory (FPCIT) ……………………………...9Sarah D. Asebedo, Ph.D., CFP®, Texas Tech University